-Any items brought to camp that are listed on the 'do not bring' items will be collected by camp staff and returned at check out.
-Camp staff is not responsible for any lost or stolen items.
+Any items brought or mailed to camp that are listed on the 'do not bring' items will be collected by camp staff and volunteers and returned at check out.
+Camp staff and volunteers are not responsible for any lost or stolen items.